-The Japanese Financial Security Agency (FSA) stated on June 18, 2018 that there will be a ban on anonymous coins.
+The Japanese Financial Security Agency (FSA) stated on June 18, 2018, that there will be a ban on anonymous coins.
 As well as Monero and Zcash, coins like DASH and Augur’s REP have also been targeted.
-The FSA have stated that the reasoning behind their move is to try to make it more difficult for cryptocurrency to be used for illegal acts.
+The FSA has stated that the reasoning behind their move is to try to make it more difficult for cryptocurrency to be used for illegal acts.

 If more countries follow the example set by Japan, the adoption rates of such privacy-focused coins could suffer greatly.